Aden-Q/Aden-Q.github.io/source/_posts/Learning-How-to-Learn-Course-Notes.md

 Another tip is to **eat your frogs first in the morning**.
 Try to work on a most important and most disliked task first, when the day begins, for at least one pomodoro, if not completing the entire task.

+### Memory

+There are a few tips to build solid long-term memory:

+1. Use lively visual metapohor and analogy
+2. Spaced repetition and practice
+3. Use the Memory Palace technique

 ## Renaissance Learning and Unblocking Your Potential

+### How to Become a Better Learner
+There are two tips to become a better learner:
+- Physcal exercise: It helps new neurons survive, and is by far more effective than any drug on the market today to help us learn better.
+It benefits all vital organs, not just the brain.
+- Practice makes perfect: Only when the brain is prepared.
+Practice can train the brain.

+### The Value of Teamwork
+When working in focus mode, it's easy to make minor mistakes in our assumptions or calculations.
+The intense focus often leads to a desire to cling to what we've done.

+Teamwork is one of the best ways to catch our blind spots and errors.
+Collaborating with friends or teammates who share a focus on the same subject can help us identify where our thinking has gone astray.
+They serve as a larger-scale diffuse mode outside our brain, capable of catching what we may have missed or cannot see.
+Furthermore, explaining concepts to peers can deepen our understanding of the subject.

+### Test Taking Tips
+Taking tests is a crucial component in consolidating our knowledge.

+A few useful tips on testing taking:
++ Start with hard and jump to easy: This can help activate the diffuse mode of thinking.
++ Get excited
++ Take deep breaths to relax when feeling stressed or fearful.
++ Don't let your brain deceive you.
+This is when the focus mode enforces a sense of attachment, making us believe we are on track when, in reality, we may be totally off course.
+Switching to the diffuse mode is helpful in this scenario.

+#### A Test Checklist
+Every time before a test, go over the following checklist and see whether our preparation for test-taking is on target.
+The checklist is developed by educator, *Richard Felder*.
+It's suitable for many disciplines.

+- Did you make a serious effort to understand the text?
+- Did you work with classmates on homework problems?
+- Did you attempt to outline every homework problem solution?
+- Did you participate actively in homework group discussions?
+- Did you consult with the instructor?
+- Did you understand all your homework problem solutions?
+- Did you ask in class for explanations of homework problem solutions that weren’t clear to you?
+- A study guide?
+- Did you attempt to outline lots of problem solutions quickly?
+- Did you go over the study guide and problems with classmates and quiz one another?
+- A review session?
+- Did you get a reasonable night’s sleep before the test?